 A cost may be, paying a doctor for a medical narrative.
 That might cost me $500, or it might cost me $1,000.
 But if we don’t get that medical narrative, then you will not win your case.
 It’s money well spent, but that cost is not taken out of the fee.

 That cost is taken out on top of the fee.
 The attorney may advance that cost for you, but the attorney has to get paid back that cost in the future when the case resolves or when money comes in.
+Social security disability attorneys also operate on a contingency basis, with fee agreements that outline payment terms upon winning a case, ensuring clients only pay if they receive disability benefits.

 If your attorney loses, then you won’t owe a fee at all, because if it’s a contingency fee.
 If the contingency is not met, the lawyer is taking all the risk at the end of the day.
 So if you lose the case, the lawyer took that risk and did a ton of work for absolutely $0.